 The NHS offers the flu vaccine free of charge to the following groups:

-- 65 years old or over
+- adults 65 and over

-- women who are pregnant
+- pregnant women

 This year, there are three forms of the flu vaccine; nasal drops for young children, and the usual jab for those under 65 years of age.
 For those over 65, there’s a new more effective version of the jab.